Tracking Trump’s picks for his Cabinet and administration

 By Lou Robinson, Way Mullery, Henrik Pettersson, Curt Merrill and Gillian Roberts, CNN

 (CNN) — President-elect Donald Trump has moved swiftly to announce his selections for his next Cabinet and key administration posts.
-Since CNN projected on November 6 that Trump would win election for a second term, the incoming president has shared more than a dozen names so far of key people who will lead agencies and policy areas.
+Since CNN projected on November 6 that Trump would win election for a second term, the incoming president has announced more than a dozen choices to lead key agencies and policy areas.

 See which people he has named through official statements.
 This list will be updated as Trump makes additional announcements.